Developing Mathematical Ideas Facilitation Institutes

 Participants examine the actions and situations modeled by the four basic operations.
 The seminar begins with a view of young children’s counting strategies as they encounter word problems, moves to an examination of the four basic operations on whole numbers, and revisit the operations in the context of rational numbers.
 (New 2017 edition available from NCTM)

-If a participant would like to focus on one of our other DMI modules, arrangements can be made by contacting Mike Flynn at email@example.com.
+If a participant would like to focus on one of our other DMI modules, arrangements can be made by contacting us via email at firstname.lastname@example.org.
 The other modules include:

 - Examining Features of Shape (EFS)